Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 The pp pair point must be in dual mode (OPNS mode).
 The formula is according to Dorst 14.13 and Hitzer Euclidean Geometric Objects ch 2.1.

-Example intersection of two spheres (which result in a circle) and a plane (which result in point pair):
+Example intersection of two spheres (which result in a circle) and a plane (which result in point pair), which is the use case to calculate PK2:

 s1n=createPoint(1,2,3)-0.5 * 5 * 5 * einf;
 s2n=createPoint(3,2,3)-0.5 * 5 * 5 * einf;